-If there’s one thing I love, it’s a make-ahead dessert or breakfast!
-These apple pie poptarts that you can make for Thanksgiving morning or even dessert are so good and easy to make!
+Easy apple pie pop tarts you can make ahead are great for the holidays.
+If there’s one thing I love, it’s a make-ahead dessert or breakfast.
+And these are so good and easy to make.

 Well, don’t even get me started!
-I’m using my mom’s apple pie recipe but tweaking it a little to make poptarts.
-The great thing about poptarts is that you can freeze them and then thaw them, add the glaze, or even just some powdered sugar when you are serving them.
+I’m using my mom’s apple pie filling recipe but tweaking it a little to make homemade pop tarts.
+They make such a great treat.
+And the best thing about pop tarts is that you can freeze them and then thaw them, add the glaze, or even just some powdered sugar when you are serving them.
+Even after freezing, they do maintain all the flavor.
 I suppose you could freeze a whole pie, but I never do!

-I cook the apples in the butter and sugar, letting them get very soft before baking them.
-They bake for less time than an entire pie, so this step is essential if you want a filling where the apples are fully cooked.
+I cook the apples in the butter and sugar, letting them get very soft before baking them – more than I do with the apples in a pie.
+The pop tarts bake for less time than an entire pie, so this step is essential if you want a filling where the apples are fully cooked.

 What’s the difference between light and dark brown sugar?